Naturix

-Naturix is a 1994 action-adventure game developed by Radek Štěrba for the Atari 8-bit family.
+Naturix is a 1994 action-adventure game developed by Radek Štěrba for Atari 8-bit computers.

 Plot

 The Game is set in a Solar System where a Planet called Naturland can be found.
 It is inhabited by a Race called Naturix.
 They are dependent on Power Supplies from a Base on the farthest Moon of Naturland.
 The Protagonist is sent there for some Energy but the Base is occupied by Hostile beings.
 He has to find four Energy boxes and a Navigation Tool in order to get home.

 He returns to his Spacecraft after he obtains everything and leaves the Base.
 He is last seen flying in the Spacecraft towards Home.

 Gameplay

 Player controls a Character of Naturix.
 His task is to find 4 Boxes and a Navigation Tool.
 When he obtains all needed items then he has to get to his Spacecraft and leave the Base.
 He has to search a large base full of Enemies to fulfil this task.
 He can fire laser shots to kill Enemies but there is a limited amount of Ammo.
 There are also places where the player has to solve some puzzles.